Electrical contractors in

 Licensing Requirements

-Connecticut requires E-1 Journeyman Electrician license (4 years experience or apprenticeship plus state exam) or E-2 Electrical Contractor license (2 years as journeyman plus business exam).
-Licenses renew every 3 years with 15 hours continuing education.
-All work must be performed by or under supervision of licensed electrician.
+Connecticut requires E-1 Journeyman Electrician license (4 years experience or apprenticeship, pass state exam) or E-2 Electrical Contractor license (E-1 plus 2 years supervisory experience, business exam, $20K bond).
+Licenses renew every 2 years with 10 hours continuing education.

 Permit Requirements